-A standard approach for coupling 1D and 3D fluid flow models is based on enforcing the continuity of the following quantities at the interface between 1D and 3D domains: normal stress, flow rate, total stress, pressure, vessel cross-section area, or a combination of these quantities, see, e.g., [9, 1, 10, 4, 5].
-Applied to 1D-compliant-3D-rigid models, we call such an approach a hard coupling, since it does

-^{}Institute of Numerical Mathematics of the Russian Academy of Sciences, Moscow and Moscow Institute of Physics and Technology (State University), Dolgoprudny, Moscow region; DobroserdovaTK@gmail.com not account for the inconsistency between elastic effects in the 1D model and the non-compliance of the 3D model.
+A standard approach for coupling 1D and 3D fluid flow models is based on enforcing the continuity of the following quantities at the interface between 1D and 3D domains: normal stress, flow rate, total stress, pressure, vessel cross-section area, or a combination of these quantities (e.g., [1, 4, 5, 9, 10]).
+Applied to 1D-compliant-3D-rigid models, we call such an approach a hard coupling, because it does not account for the inconsistency between elastic effects in the 1D model and the non-compliance of the 3D model.
 The hard coupling is prone to non-physiological backward pulse-waves generated at the interface [7].
 A soft coupling introduces an auxiliary absorbing model at the interface between 1D and 3D blood flow domains.
 The auxiliary model compensates for missing compliance in 3D and intends to eliminate the spurious phenomena.
-Thus, in [7] a 0D electric circuit model was suggested.
+Thus, in [7], a 0D electric circuit model was suggested.
 Placed in-between blood flow models, it was found to reduce the spurious oscillations significantly and to preserve the waveform of the cardiovascular signal reasonably well over the coupling region.
 The success of that multiscale approach, however, requires a careful tuning of the 0D model parameters, which is done in numerical experiments.